 Performance, Not Behavior

-As Gilbert noted (1998), performance is a better objective than behavior because performance has two aspects: behavior being the means and its consequence being the end... and it is the end we are mostly concerned with.
+As Gilbert noted (1998), performance is a better objective than behavior because performance has two aspects: behavior being the means and its consequence being the end . . . and it is the end we are mostly concerned about.

 Flipping it into a Better Model

-The model is upside down as it places the two most important items last—results, and behavior, which basically imprints the importance of order in most people's head.
-Thus by flipping it upside down and adding the above changes we get:
+The model is upside down as it places the two most important items last—results, and behavior, which imprints the importance of order in most peoples' mind.
+Thus, by flipping it upside down and adding the above changes we get:

 - Result - What impact (outcome or result) will improve our business?